Hopelezz/FindProject/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This is a simple Folder Finder app.
+There are two scripts provided both built-in Powershell.
+- `FindProject.ps1` is a command line editor
+- `FindProjectGui.ps1` is a Graphical User Interface.
 <!-- TODO: Add Product Image here -->

 <p align="right">(<a href="#top">back to top</a>)</p>